kwaldenphd/interactive-visualization-python/README.md

 305. [For more on getting started with `dash`](https://github.com/kwaldenphd/dash-python/)

-# Practice problems
+# Project Prompts

-There are no practice problems.
+There are no project prompts.
 There is only final project proposal work.

 # Lab Notebook Questions